knocklabs/javascript/examples/react-native-example/README.md

 4. Configure the environment variables.
 Copy `.env.sample` to `.env` and add the relevant API keys and channel id from your Knock dashboard.

-5. Set up your development environment to run native apps depending on your operating system and the platform you'd like to run the example on.
-See the [Expo docs](https://docs.expo.dev/guides/local-app-development/) for more information.

-6. Run the example app.
-Optionally, specify which platform you'd like to run on
+5. Run the example app.
+Optionally, specify which platform you'd like to run on:

 ```sh
 yarn start